✓ Do you have enough time to put into running your business?

 ✓ Try not to use numbers or hyphens in your domain name.

-✓ Pick an awesome domain name that is no more than 15 characters long.
+✓ Pick the best domain name you can find, that is no more than 15 characters long.

 ✓ Pick either a .com or .ca domain name.
 If your market includes people in the USA, then get a .com instead of a .ca